iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/navigation.rst

 Before we move on to using the shell to work with files, we'll focus on a few different rules for file and directory names.

-- To start with, filenames (like commands) are **case sensitive** - this means that ``Foo`` and ``foo`` are separate files/directories.
+- To start with, filenames (like commands) are **case sensitive** - this means that ``Foo`` and ``foo`` are two different files/directories.
 - Filenames that begin with a period (``.``) are **hidden** - we will look at this more a bit later, but in practice this means that by default, ``ls`` will not actually list these files.
-- Unlike Windows, Unix-like systems have no concept of a file extension: you can name files any way that you like, because the operating system has other ways of identifying the file type.
-That said, some applications may still use file extensions to identify/work with files, so it can still be a good idea to use them.
+- File extensions are typically not super-important on Unix-like systems: you can name files any way that you like, because the operating system has other ways of identifying the file type.
+That said, some applications may still use file extensions to identify/work with files, so it's usually still a good idea to use them in practice.
 - File and directory names **cannot** include ``/`` - as we have seen, this character is used for delimiting directories in the filesystem, which means it can't show up in the middle of a filename.
 - As a general rule, it's a good idea to only use alphanumeric characters (letters and numbers), periods (``.``),